-This patient-friendly guide explains how PRP injections work, which chronic conditions they may help, and what you can expect before, during, and after treatment.
+This patient-friendly guide explains how PRP injections work and which chronic conditions they may help.
+It also covers what you can expect before, during, and after treatment.

 What Is Chronic Orthopaedic Pain?